-- Contact Dr. Collon's office to report any of the following: - Painful swelling or numbness (note that some swelling and numbness is normal) - Unrelenting pain - Fever (over 101° - it is normal to have a low grade fever for the first day or two following surgery) or chills - Redness around incisions - Color change in distal arm and/or hand - Continuous drainage or bleeding from incision (a small amount of drainage is expected)
+- Contact Dr. Collon or his nurse at 323-442-5860 if any of the following are present: - Painful swelling or numbness

+- Unrelenting pain

+- Fever (over 101° - it is normal to have a low grade fever for the first day or two following surgery) or chills

+- Redness around incisions

+- Color change in wrist or hand

+- Continuous drainage or bleeding from incision (a small amount of drainage is expected)

 - Difficulty breathing

 - Excessive nausea/vomiting

-- Calf pain

-- If you have an emergency after office hours or on the weekend, contact the same office number (323-442-5860) and you will be connected to our page service - they will contact Dr. Collon or one of his fellows if he is unavailable.
+- If you have an emergency after office hours or on the weekend, contact the same office number (323-442-5860) and you will be connected to our page service - they will contact Dr. Waterman or one of his fellows if he is unavailable.
 Do NOT call the hospital or surgical center.

 - If you have an emergency that requires immediate attention, proceed to the nearest emergency room.

-9. FOLLOW-UP CARE/QUESTIONS
+9. FOLLOW UP CARE + QUESTIONS

 - A member of Dr. Collon's team will call you 24 to 48 hours after surgery to address any questions or concerns.
-If you have not been contacted within 48 hours of surgery, please call the office at 323-442-5860. - Typically the first post-operative appointment following surgery is 10-14 days following surgery - If you do not already have a postoperative appointment scheduled, please contact the office during normal office hours (323-442-5860) and ask for appointment scheduling. - The first post-operative appointment will be with one of the Physician Assistants.
+If you have not been contacted within 48 hours of surgery, please call the office at 323-442-5860. - Typically the first post-operative appointment following surgery is 10-14 days following surgery. - If you do not already have a postoperative appointment scheduled, please contact the office during normal office hours (323-442-5860) and ask for appointment scheduling. - The first post-operative appointment will be with one of the Physician Assistants.
 They will assess the wound, go over post-operative protocol, and answer any questions you may have regarding the procedure.